Qisas al-Anbiya: History

-The Qurʾān frequently mentions and makes use of stories of biblical figures, but only in the case of Joseph son of Jacob (Yūsuf ibn Yaqūb) does it narrate a prophet's story linearly and in full.
+The Qurʾān frequently mentions and uses stories of biblical figures, but only in the case of Joseph son of Jacob does it narrate a prophet's story in a linear, complete form.
 Implicitly the original audiences of the Qurʾān had enough knowledge of these biblical figures to understand the allusions, but subsequent early Muslims felt the need for more information about these figures, who came in Islam to be known as prophets (أنبياء, anbiyāʾ).
 Particularly influential sources of biblical knowledge, whose information was transmitted by later Muslim scholars, were ʿAbdullāh ibn Salām (d.
 663), Kaʿb al-Aḥbār (d. c.
 652), and Wahb ibn Munabbih (d. c.
-730); their information underpinned the first written expositions of the Qurʾān's allusions to biblical figures, exegetical commentaries (tafsir).
+730); their information underpinned the first written expositions of the Qurʾān's allusions to biblical figures, tafsir (exegetical commentaries).
 These commentaries inspired a tradition of historical writing that began to present biblical figures in a more linear, narrative form; the principal work of this kind was the Tarikh al-rusul wa-l-muluk by al-Tabari (839–923).

-Alongside written commentaries in the early Islamic period, under the Umayyad Caliphate, people paid storytellers (quṣṣāṣ) to preach about religion to the people; they communicated legends about biblical figures that were circulating both orally and in writing among Jewish, Christian, and Muslim communities.
-Along with preachers during the Friday prayers, they were the first paid functionaries of Islamic religion.
-From the eighth century they were increasingly disparaged as folkloric preachers, and were disregarded by institutional scholars (ʿulamāʾ).
+Alongside written commentaries in the early Islamic period, under the Umayyad Caliphate, people paid storytellers (quṣṣāṣ) to preach about religion; they communicated legends about biblical figures that circulated both orally and in writing among Jewish, Christian, and Muslim communities.
+Along with preachers during Friday prayers, they were the first paid functionaries of Islam.
+From the eighth century, they were increasingly disparaged as folkloric preachers, and were disregarded by institutional scholars (ʿulamāʾ).